 Many programming languages have the concept of conditional processing.

-Among the most common construct is an if/then structure.
+Among the most common construct is an if/else structure.
 Oracle SQL does

-allow for conditional processing, but does not use if/then statements
+allow for conditional processing, but does not use if/else statements

 SQL Functions return values based upon specified input.
 They